stratosphereips/stratocyberlab/docs/development.md

     * `meta.json` specifies metadata such as name, id and a description shown to the user in the web dashboard
     * optional `docker-compose.yml` file
         * if present, the dashboard offers to start the defined services
+        * Use external network `playground-net` to connect a container to the base lab network
+        * Assign a static IP address to every service.
+Look below to a table of IP allocations, choose free IP and add a record to the table.
+        * Ideally set `stop_grace_period: 0s` for all services to speed-up stopping of containers
     * optional other source code, data or docker files needed for the class

 ## Networking